 In my minds eye I can see the dirt path leading from the lodge, then along Patrick Creek, and under a bridge to where the creek forms a confluence with the middle fork of the Smith River.
-In a past life, before Autumn, I would make a pit stop here to pee, take a toke, and hop on boulders.
+In a past life, before Autumn, I would make a pit stop here.
 The middle fork of the river meanders southeast through mossy canyon walls until it intersects with the south fork of the river.
 You head up the south fork, and that’s where I’m from.
 I was raised in a single-room cabin that burned down in a fire in the year 2010.
 Now Dad lives in a fifth-wheel his ex-girlfriend gave him.

 “And then?”
 Autumn asks.